 - GFCI (ground-fault circuit-interrupter) protection is required for all outdoor receptacles.
-Specific exceptions may be made for snow-melting or deicing equipment.
-GFCI protection can include GFCI receptacles or GFCI circuit breakers.
+Specific exceptions may be made for snow-melting or deicing equipment, where the equipment is powered by an inaccessible outlet.
+The required GFCI protection can be provided by GFCI receptacles or GFCI circuit breakers.

 - Homes must have at least one outdoor receptacle at the front and rear of the house.
-They must be readily accessible from the ground and no more than 6 1/2 feet above grade.
+They must be readily accessible from the ground and positioned no more than 6 1/2 feet above grade (ground level).

-- Attached decks and balconies with interior access (door to indoors) must have a receptacle no more than 6 1/2 feet above the deck or balcony walking surface.
+- Attached decks and balconies with interior access (including a door to the indoors) must have a receptacle no more than 6 1/2 feet above the deck or balcony walking surface.
 As a general recommendation, houses also should have a receptacle at each side of a deck or balcony, accessible from the ground.

-- Receptacles in damp locations (under protective cover, such as a porch roof) must be weather-resistant and have a weatherproof (sometimes called weathertight) cover.
+- Receptacles in damp locations (under protective covers, such as a porch roof) must be weather-resistant and have a weatherproof (weathertight) cover.

-- Light fixtures in wet/exposed areas must be listed for wet locations.
+- Light fixtures in wet/exposed areas must be listed for use in wet locations.

 - Light fixtures in damp areas (protected by an overhanging eave or roof) must be listed for damp locations.

-- Surface-mounted electrical boxes for fixtures must be raintight/weatherproof.
+- Surface-mounted electrical boxes for all electrical fixtures must be raintight/weatherproof.

 - Exterior light fixtures do not require GFCI protection.

-- Low-voltage lighting systems must be listed as entire system or assembled from listed components.
+- Low-voltage lighting systems must be listed by an approved testing agency as an entire system or assembled from individual components that are listed.

-- Transformers for low-voltage lighting must be accessible.
+- Transformers for low-voltage lighting must be in accessible locations.

 - Exposed or buried wiring/cable must be listed for its application.
 Type UF cable is the most commonly used nonmetallic cable for residential outdoor wiring runs.

-- UF cable can be direct-buried (without conduit) with a minimum of 24" of cover.
+- UF cable can be direct-buried (without conduit) with a minimum of 24 inches of earth cover.

-- Wiring buried inside rigid metal (RMC) or intermediate metal (IMC) conduit must have at least 6" of cover; wiring in PVC conduit must have at least 18" of cover.
+- Wiring buried inside rigid metal (RMC) or intermediate metal (IMC) conduit must have at least 6 inches of earth cover; wiring in PVC conduit must have at least 18 inches of cover.

 - Backfill surrounding conduit or cables must be smooth granular material without rocks.

-- Low-voltage (no more than 30 volts) wiring must be buried at least 6" deep.
+- Low-voltage wiring (carrying no more than 30 volts) must be buried at least 6 inches deep.

-- Buried wiring runs that transition above ground must be protected in conduit from the required cover depth or 18" (whichever is less) to its termination point above ground or at least 8 feet above grade.
+- Buried wiring runs that transition from underground to above ground must be protected in conduit from the required cover depth or 18 inches (whichever is less) to its termination point above ground, or at least 8 feet above grade.